-Decision Sciences Institute creates, develops, fosters and disseminates knowledge to improve managerial decisions for global progress.
+Decision Sciences Institute will be recognized globally as a scholarly professional association that creates, develops, fosters and disseminates knowledge to improve managerial decisions.

 The Decision Sciences Institute is a global society guided by the core values of high quality, responsiveness and professional development.
 The goals of the Institute are: